Novartis/peax/README.md

 2. A user interface for exploring, visualizing, and interactively labeling genomic regions. [[/ui](ui)].
 3. A set of examples showing how to configure Peax and build your own. [[/examples](examples)]

-#### Autoencoders
+## Data

-To get you started quickly we also provide 6 autoencoders trained on 3 kb, 12 kb, and 120 kb window sizes (with 25, 100, and 1000 bp binning) on DNase-seq and histone mark ChIP-seq data.
+We provide 6 autoencoders trained on 3 kb, 12 kb, and 120 kb window sizes (with 25, 100, and 1000 bp binning) on DNase-seq and histone mark ChIP-seq data.

 You can find the autoencoder at [zenodo.org/record/2609763](https://zenodo.org/record/2609763).

-#### Preprint
+## Preprint

 Lekschas et al., 2019, [Peax: Interactive Visual Pattern Search in Sequential Data Using Unsupervised Deep Representation Learning](https://www.biorxiv.org/content/10.1101/597518v1)